-Time to get specific about required daycare center paperwork for employees and kids …
+Time to get specific about daycare center paperwork for employees and kids…

 The employee file: lots to include